 It takes time for teens to learn how to drive safely.
 But parents who are going to be adding a teen to their policy often need education themselves.
-That’s why it’s important to know what factors will affect the price of the premium.
+That’s why it’s important to know how to add a teen to an insurance policy and what factors will affect the price of the premium.

 When Lesa Christiancy’s daughter turns 16 this summer, parents and daughter will all be ready.
 Since Christiancy and her husband, Clair, of Nebraska, have done this before, they know how to prepare for adding a teenager to their car insurance policy.

 “One thing we did differently with our daughter from what we did with her two older brothers was to buy her car nine months ahead of her turning 16,” Christiancy says, explaining that Nebraska state laws allow teens to get a learner’s permit when they turn 15.

 “This has given her the opportunity to drive with an adult rider for a longer period of time so she could practice driving in all kinds of weather conditions.
 We’re hoping that will make it less nerve-racking for us the first day she takes off on her own!”

 Not all states have the same laws and internal guidelines for insurance companies may vary, so it’s important to check with your agent to find out what laws apply to you.
 Many companies allow a teen with a learner’s permit to be listed on the policy at no charge until he or she becomes a licensed driver – but don’t assume that’s the case.
 The best time to talk to your insurance provider is before your new driver gets his or her permit.
 That’s also a good time to find out what it will cost to add a teen to your policy.

 Getting a good deal on teen car insurance

 “The biggest shock for us was the increase in rates for all the vehicles on the policy, not just the one our teenager would normally drive,” Christiancy recalls.
 “The only discount we were aware of was the good student discount, and our agent helped us obtain that.”